 Pro: Background Screening Creates Trust

 According to a Career Builder survey, 38% of employees have lied about their previous job responsibilities.
-Additionally, applicants can have fake diplomas, work histories, or references.
-Implementing a comprehensive background screening program helps the applicant start his or her position with your company off on the right foot by establishing a transparent relationship.
+Additionally, candidates can have fake diplomas, work histories, or references.
+Implementing a comprehensive background screening program helps the candidate start his or her position with your company off on the right foot by establishing a transparent relationship.

 Con: Background Screening Costs Money